 In connection with the FDA approval of NUPLAZID in April 2016, the Company made a one-time milestone payment of \$8.0 million pursuant to its 2006 license agreement with the Ipsen Group in which the Company licensed certain intellectual property rights that complement its patent portfolio for its serotonin platform, including NUPLAZID.
 The Company has capitalized the \$8.0 million payment as an intangible asset and is amortizing the asset on a straight-line basis over the estimated useful life of the licensed patents through the second half of 2021.
-The Company recorded amortization expense related to its intangible asset of \$246,000 for the three and six months ended June 30, 2016.
-As of June 30, 2016, estimated future amortization expense related to the Company's intangible asset was \$738,000 for the remainder of 2016, \$1.5 million for each of 2017, 2018, 2019, and 2020, and \$1.1 million thereafter.
+The Company recorded amortization expense related to its intangible asset of \$369,000 and \$615,000 for the three and nine months ended September 30, 2016, respectively.
+As of September 30, 2016, estimated future amortization expense related to the Company's intangible asset was \$369,000 for the remainder of 2016, \$1.5 million for each of 2017, 2018, 2019, and 2020, and \$1.1 million thereafter.